walterpg/google-drive-sync/doc/README.md

-# KeePass Sync for Google Drive™
+# KPSync for Google Drive™
 (formerly [*KeePass Google Sync*](https://sourceforge.net/projects/kp-googlesync/))

 (Note: This README is a bare-bones primer and may be outdated in terms of